Draco (lizard): History of discovery and distribution

 Carl Linnaeus described the genus in 1758, with the type species being Draco volans.
 The name of the genus is from the Latin term for dragons of mythology.
 Some scholars as late as the early-mid 20th century who had not seen the animal in person doubted its flight capabilities or whether the patagia played a significant role in the gliding, but research in the late 1950s firmly established the gliding function of the patagia.

-Distribution and habitats

 Species of Draco are widely distributed in the forests of Southeast Asia, with one species, Draco dussumieri, inhabiting Southern India.

+Description and behaviour

+The size of Draco species varies substantially, with adults ranging from 3 g to over 35 g in body mass, and from 15-40 cm in total length (or 6-15 cm including only the head and body, a measurement called the snout-vent length).
+They are sexually dimorphic, with females being larger than males.
+They are insectivorous, primarily feeding on eusocial insects such as ants and termites.
 Members of Draco are primarily arboreal, inhabiting tropical rainforests, and are almost never found on the forest floor.

-Overall description

-They are insectivorous, primarily feeding on eusocial insects such as ants and termites.
 The colour of the patagium is strongly correlated to the colour of falling leaves in their range, which complements their cryptic camouflage resembling tree bark; both are likely to be camouflage against predatory birds.